VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog10.md

 As an analogy, imagine you're working with Legos and you're building a plane.
 You might have instructions for building a wing, engines, the main body, the nose, and the tail.

-The wings may say they need you to attach the engines, and the body the wings (with the engines on them), the nose, and the the tail.
+The wings may say they need you to attach the engines, and the body the wings (with the engines on them), the nose, and the tail.
 When you're done, you'll have a plane.

 The **instructions** for each piece are the .c files, but the places in those instructions where it says to attach one assembled unit to another (like a wing to the body) is sort of like a header (.h) file.
 Importantly though, at this point, you've only got instructions.